The event is free to attend, but please register here.

 The computational physics group needs a new banner and we want your help to create it!

 Please submit images which showcase computational physics to CPGbanner_comp@mail.com along with a 150 word caption understandable by non-experts.
 If you aren’t a CPG group member (but are an IoP member) then join — it’s free.
 Cash prizes will be offered (50 GBP for the first, 25 GBP for the two runner ups).
 See here for full terms and conditions.
-Submitters are also encouraged to tweet under #CPGposterCompetition, but official submissions must be made through email.
-The competition closes on the 22nd of October 2018.
+Submitters are also encouraged to tweet under #CPGbannerCompetition, but official submissions must be made through email.
+The competition closes on the 1st of January 2019

 Fortran remains the dominant programming language of scientific computation and HPC, and is likely to be for the foreseeable future.
 Advances in compiler technology and techniques have yielded huge performance gains for Fortran codes.
 However, there is very little emphasis on correctness and language standards compliance.
 The NAG Fortran Compiler was designed with a strong emphasis on correctness and adherence to the language standard, as well as providing additional features for modernising legacy codes.